samomatik/blogger/README.md

-# blogger
+# README

-A basic blogging app built with Ruby on Rails.
+Basic blogging app built using Ruby on Rails.